 Workaround for manuscripts/analysis in advanced stage

-For those of you in advanced stages of analysis/manuscript preparation, we have put together a table with three levels of reliability for each gene/tissue pair and recommend to use the following guidelines.
+For those of you in advanced stages of analysis/manuscript preparation, we have put together a table with three levels of reliability (link to list) for each gene/tissue pair and recommend to use the following guidelines.

 If your top gene/tissue pairs are in the green list, no action is needed.
 If they fall in the red list, they should be dropped.
 Given the sharing across tissues of regulation, it is possible that even after dropping a gene/tissue pair, the gene is still significant and reliable in other tissues.
 Gene/tissue pairs in the yellow list should be considered with caution.